They say…

 Ceased brewing: 1899

 The closure of the Stag Brewery, beside the river Thames in Mortlake, in 2015, truly marked the end of an era.
-The Stag was the last working remnant of the giant breweries that turned into the world capital of brewing in the 18th and 19th centuries, and the last redoubt of the post-war Big Seven brewing groups in the city.
+The Stag was the last working remnant of the giant breweries that turned London into the world of brewing in the 18th and 19th centuries, and the last redoubt of the post-war Big Seven brewing groups in the city.

 The story likely begins in the 17th century with the original Stag brewery much closer to central London, at the west end of Victoria Street in what was then the rural surrounds of Pimlico, just across from the future site of Victoria station.
 It was likely founded by the Greene family, who may have been brewers at the domestic brewhouse at Westminster Abbey not far away.
 William Greene is recorded as brewing at the Stag in 1641, and the brewery’s name is derived from the three stags on the family crest.